rich-murphey/wasm-hostcall-example/README.md

 limitations on argument types.

 One limitation is, [WebAssembly] (Wasm) is 32-bit while the application is 64-bit.
-Wasm pointers are a 32-bit offset in a byte array of Virtual Machine (VM) memory.
-To obtain a 64-bit address on the host side, Wasm pointers must be indexed into VM memory.
-Fat pointers such as &[u8] or &str parameter are handled transparently on the WebAssembly side; however, on the host side, they are received as two separate arguments, the 32-bit offset and length.
+Wasm pointers are a 32-bit offset in Virtual Machine (VM) memory.
+To obtain a 64-bit address on the host side, Wasm pointers must be indexed into VM memory's byte array.
+Fat pointers such as &[u8] or &str parameter are handled transparently on the WebAssembly side; however, on the host side, they are received as two separate arguments, the 32-bit offset and size.

 An additional limitation is pointers to structs.
-Passing a pointer to a struct requires additional code for both WebAssembly and host.
-This demo shows examples for two kinds of structs:
+Passing a pointer to a struct (e.g. &struct) requires additional code in both WebAssembly and the host application.
+This demo shows examples for two kinds of
-* Structs that have the Copy trait &mdash; a fixed size and no pointer fields.
-We pass the the offset and size of the struct.
+structs:
 * Structs that have the Serialize trait.
 We serialize it and pass the offset and length of the serialized copy instead.
 Fields can be String, Vec and other dynamic sized types.
+* Structs that have the Copy trait &mdash; a fixed size and no pointer fields.
+We pass the the offset and size of the struct itself.

 There are certain trade-offs.
 * Serialization verifies the struct's field types.